ponylang/pony-tutorial/expressions/exceptions.md

 # Exceptions

-Pony provides a simple exception mechanism to aid error handling.
-At any point the code may decide to declare an `error` has occured.
+Pony provides a simple exception mechanism to aid in error handling.
+At any point, the code may decide to declare an `error` has occurred.
 Code execution halts at that point and the call chain is unwound until the nearest enclosing error handler is found.
 This is all checked at compile time so errors cannot cause the whole program to crash.

 ## Raising and handling errors